DeepLabCut/DeepLabCut/docs/maDLC_UserGuide.md

+(multi-animal-userguide)=
 # DeepLabCut for Multi-Animal Projects

 This document should serve as the user guide for maDLC, and it is here to support the scientific advances presented in [Lauer et al. 2022](https://doi.org/10.1038/s41592-022-01443-0).

-Note, we strongly encourage you to use the [Project Manager GUI](https://github.com/DeepLabCut/DeepLabCut/blob/master/docs/PROJECT_GUI.md) when you first start using multi-animal mode.
+Note, we strongly encourage you to use the [Project Manager GUI](project-manager-gui) when you first start using multi-animal mode.
 Each tab is customized for multi-animal when you create or load a multi-animal project.
 As long as you follow the recommendations within the GUI, you should be good to go!

 ## How to think about using maDLC: